auwahmad/Air-Levited-Ball-Control/README.md

 # Air-Levitated-Ball-Control
-Floating Ball Control Project with Arduino &amp; MATLAB.
+Floating Ball Control Project with Arduino & MATLAB.
 Utilizing as in-class activities for engineering students in control course.